Sam Cane: 2015–2017: Involvement in 2015 Rugby World Cup win and injury woes

+2018-2020: Fluctuating form and defeat in the 2019 Rugby World Cup

 Despite his promising initial start to the 2018 season, Cane fell back into his regular form pattern, with an injury-enforced lack of game time causing Cane to lose form.
 In the absence of injured All Blacks captain Kieran Read, Cane was named by All Blacks Head Coach Steve Hansen as one of two Vice-Captains for the 2018 Steinlager series against France, alongside outside back Ben Smith, with Sam Whitelock named as Captain in Read's absence.

 Cane was initially in doubt to play against France due to an abdominal injury, with Matt Todd called in as injury cover again, but managed to make the field on 9 June 2018 to play as the All Blacks beat France 52-11.
 Despite an outstanding team performance from the All Blacks, Cane's ill-discipline once again caused controversy.
 Cane and replacement prop Ofa Tu'ungafasi both tackled French winger Rémy Grosso high, causing a head clash between the three players.
 Grosso sustained two facial fractures, being ruled out of the rest of the series.
 Cane was also heavily penalised in the second test, a 26-13 win for the All Blacks.
 Cane was replaced by Ardie Savea only 43 minutes into the second test due to poor behaviour.
 Cane was subsequently dropped for the third test, with Savea starting in his place, with Matt Todd on the bench.

 Following the Steinlager series against France, Cane lead the Chiefs to the Super Rugby quarter-finals, where they lost to the Hurricanes, 31-32.
 Cane then went on to play in five of the six fixtures, during the 2018 Rugby Championship.
 On 6 October 2018, Cane started in the final match of the Rugby Championship, against South Africa.
 Cane was only on the field for 36 minutes, before fracturing his neck during a collision with Springboks veteran loose forward Francois Louw.
 Cane was immediately replaced by Hurricanes loose forward, Ardie Savea, who went on to score the All Blacks' winning try, allowing them to beat South Africa 32-30.

-Sam Cane was an integral member of the Rugby World Cup 2019 All Blacks squad, appearing in nearly all the matches.
+Sam Cane was an integral member of the Rugby World Cup 2019 All Blacks squad, appearing in nearly all the matches, and eventually claimed third place in a win over Wales.